UBC-MDS/DSCI_532_group26/doc/proposal.md

 # Section 2: Description of the data

 This app will visualize the dataset that contains information on approximately 1200 individuals who work in the tech industry around the world.
 In the dataset, each row represents an individual and has information regarding their demographics, workplace environment, and their initiatives in dealing with mental illness.
 Whether the person has a mental illness is indicated by the `treatment` column.
 In our app, we will investigate the distribution of the counts of mental illnesses across different countries as well as other demographics among these individuals.
 Another interesting aspect that is worth investigating is whether these individuals who are afflicted by mental illnesses have a family history since the illness could be possibly passed down from the parents.
 Next, we will explore the relationship between mental illness and attributes of the workplace environment.
 Finally, we want to see whether these individuals sought any help regarding their illnesses.
-In terms of demographic information, we will be using the columns `Age`, `Country`, `Gender`, and `family history` etc. Columns that describe workplace environment include `no_employees`, `remote_work`, `benefits`, `care_options`, `mentalhealthconsequence` and `mentalvsphysical` etc. Finally, we will use the `sought help` column to investigate whether employers sought any help.
+In terms of demographic information, we will be using the columns `Age`, `Country`, `Gender`, and `family history` etc. Columns that describe workplace environment include `no_employees`, `remote_work`, `benefits`, `care_options`, `mentalhealthconsequence`, `work_interfere` and `mentalvsphysical` etc. Finally, we will use the `sought help` column to investigate whether employers sought any help.

 # Section 3: Research questions and usage scenarios